threefoldtecharchive/rivine/doc/Standard.md

 Arbitrary data that is prefixed by the string 'NonSia' is always allowed.
 This indicates that the remaining data has no relevance to Sia protocol rules, and never will.

-Arbitrary data that is prefixed by the string 'HostAnnouncement' is allowed, but only if the data within accurately decodes to the HostAnnouncement struct found in modules/hostdb.go, and contains no extra information.